Recommended Technology Books (for modern citizens)

 subtitled: A History, a Theory, a Flood

-"Flood," Gleick explains genetics as biology's mechanism for informational exchange--Is a chicken just an egg's way of making
+times.
+In the "Flood," Gleick explains genetics as biology's mechanism for informational exchange--Is a chicken just an egg's way of making another egg?--and discusses

 The Linux Programming Interface (2010) Michael Kerrisk